-On August 26, 2008, we were awarded another U.S. patent, number 7,418,504, by the U.S. Patent and Trademark Office.
-The new patent, titled "Agile network protocol for secure communications using secure domain names" describes a system for establishing a secure communication link using secure domain names.
+On February 10, 2009, VirnetX Inc., our wholly-owned subsidiary, was awarded U.S. patent number 7,490,151 by the United States Patent and Trademark Office.
+The new patent, titled "Establishment of a secure communication link based on a domain name service (DNS) request" describes a secure mechanism for communication over the Internet.
 In conjunction with the issuance of this patent, we will seek to commercialize these exclusive rights in the United States by establishing the secure domain name registry service for the Internet.
-Additional information about the patent can be found on www.uspto.gov.
+Additional information about the patent can be found at the Internet website www.uspto.gov.